Tip Calculator & Bill Splitter

 7

-Use the Share button to copy the full breakdown as text to send in a group chat
+Copy the full breakdown to share in your group chat

 The Tip Calculation Formula